Medical Assistant Specialty: Accepted Student Policies

 EFSC is a SACS-accredited institution.
 Students who complete all the educational components of the program will apply to take the RMA (Registered Medical Assistant) certification through the AMT, American Medical Technologists.

 The Medical Assistant Specialist Program is happy to adhere to a professional and comfortable look.
 Below you will find the information needed to purchase your program uniform.
 There are no exceptions to this rule and all students should present in uniform on the first day of class.
 You have chosen a career which adheres to health care standards for safety purposes and professionalism.
 A professional uniform is strictly enforced in this program.

 - SHOES: You may purchase your uniform shoes anywhere; however, shoes must be professional white duty nursing shoes.
-NO TENNIS SHOES OF ANY SORT ARE ALLOWED.
-Remember: No Shoestrings or Velcro.
-Shoestrings and Velcro can house bacteria.
+No tennis shoes of any sort are allowed.
+Remember: No Shoestrings or Velcro because they can house bacteria.
 These standards are for your safety.
 Clogs with open backs are acceptable as long as they are nursing clogs.
 Shoes must be white and professional wear.